Macos

 OpenClaw for macOS - Why Your Data Should Stay on Your Machine

-Cloud-based computer agents upload your screen data to remote servers.
-Local-first agents keep everything on device - for professionals handling sensitive data, this isn't optional.
+Cloud-based computer agents upload your screen data to remote servers for every action.
+Local-first agents on Apple Silicon keep everything on device - here is why that matters for compliance, privacy, and performance.

 Opus 4.5 vs 4.6 for SwiftUI Debugging - How 4.6 Diagnosed a Constraint Loop Crash